 Raphael House is a state funded Rudolf Steiner/Waldorf school.
 We have about 370 students ranging from age 4 1/2 (in the Kindergarten) to age 18.
 Our school offers rich academic, sporting, cultural and outdoor education opportunities.
 We are situated on a beautiful bush clad hillside overlooking Lower Hutt and only 20 minutes from New Zealand’s popular and vibrant capital city of Wellington.
 Nature is on our doorstep with wild coasts and mountainous forests as well as our spectacular Wellington Harbour.
-The city hosts many arts and musical events and is known as the Coolest Little Capital in the World!
-To read our latest ERO (Education Review Office) report about Raphael House, please click here.
+The city hosts many arts and musical events and is known as the Coolest little capital in the World.

-We offer two options for students wishing to study in New Zealand:
+We offer two international programmes for students wishing to study in New Zealand:

 International students must at the time of application be enrolled in and be attending a Rudolf Steiner/Waldorf school in their home country.
-(Exceptions may be made for students who have attended a Rudolf Steiner School but can no longer do so for a practical reason, for instance because the distance to the nearest Waldorf school is too great).
+(Exceptions may be made for students who have attended a Rudolf Steiner School but can no longer do so for a practical reason.)

 Raphael House does school to school exchanges only and does not work with agents.